arialdomartini/arialdomartini.github.io/_posts/state-monad-for-the-rest-of-us/2024-07-01-state-monad-for-the-rest-of-us-2.md

 is a list generic on the type parameter `T` or a list of `T`, where `T` is a concrete type defined somewhere.
-F# has the good trait of sticking with a more explicit naming
+F# is kind enough to stick with a more explicit naming convention:
-convention:

 | Element         | Syntax                        | Example |
 |-----------------|-------------------------------|---------|